ATTX-project/ATTX-project.github.io/Import/attx_project/User-guide.md

 # ATTX DPUs

-ATTX platform ships with custom DPUs that must be used when designing pipelines.
-DPUs have been categorized into extract, transform/generate and load classes and usually every pipeline contains at least one DPU from each category.
+ATTX platform ships with custom [UnifiedViews](https://github.com/UnifiedViews) DPUs that must be used when designing pipelines.
+DPUs have been categorized into extract, transform/generate and load classes and in most cases every pipeline contains at least one DPU from each category.

 ## Extractors